and Don José: On Spanish Names

 Now lets move forward by a century to the twentieth, and look at a recent work of musical theatre: Evita by Andrew Lloyd Webber.
 This is the melodramatized story of Eva Perón, taking place in Argentina, and with a fictional character known only as Che.
 The wink-wink intention is, of course, to identify this character with the famous revolutionary Ernesto Che Guevara, of whom it is generally known that he was born and raised in Argentina.
 But ¡Che! is simply Argentine Spanish for hey!; it is so characteristically Argentine that Che is a common nickname for Argentines in Spanish-speaking countries outside Argentina, somewhat in the way that Tex is a nickname for Texans outside Texas.
 El Che became Ernesto Guevaras nickname in Cuba; the idea of anyone being known as Che in Argentina is absurd.

 Finally, lets go back again, this time two centuries, to the last part of the eighteenth.
-Another immortal Spanish figure, perhaps the most famous next to Don Quixote: none other than Figaro, created by Pierre Caron de Beaumarchais first as the barber of Seville and then as the protagonist of his own (Figaros) marriage.
+Another immortal Spanish figure, perhaps the most famous after Don Juan and Don Quixote: none other than Figaro, created by Pierre Caron de Beaumarchais first as the barber of Seville and then as the protagonist of his own (Figaros) marriage.

 But what kind of name is Figaro?
 Its bearer is never called anything but Figaro; this can mean, of course, that the name can be a given name, a surname or nickname.
 But when, in the trial scene of le Mariage de Figaro, his IOU to Marceline is read into the record and his signature is read as Figaro tout court, his Christian name is declared unknown (Nom de baptême en blanc).
 And when in le Barbier de Séville Rosine invents a daughter for him, she calls her la petite Figaro.